List of Marvel Comics characters: H: Boris Lubov

 Boris Lubov is a Russian villain who often fights Maverick/Agent Zero.
 He first appeared in Maverick #1 (September 1997), and was created by Jorge Gonzalez and Jim Cheung.

-Eisenhower Canty

-Hammer was an ally to the mutant Cable and a member of the Six Pack.
-In another version, described as Ultimate Eisenhower Canty, Canty appears as a member of the Six Pack.
-He first appeared in Cable: Blood and Metal #1 (April 1990), and was created by Fabian Nicieza and John Romita Jr.
+Hydra Four member

+An unidentified Hammer first appeared in Amazing Spider-Man #520.

+Hammer is a member of the Hydra group called the Hydra Four.
+He is the group's counterpart of Thor and wields a technological copy of Mjolnir.

 Caleb Hammer

 Caleb Hammer is an Old West Pinkerton detective who debuted in Marvel Premiere #54.

 Hammer was one of the characters featured in Blaze of Glory, where he chases after Kid Colt, later teaming with him and other Western heroes to defend the town of Wonderment, Montana.
 During the battle the bounty hunter Gunhawk shoots Kid Colt in the back despite agreeing to put aside his chase of the Kid to defend Wonderment.
 Hammer strongly objects to this turn of events and ends up killing Gunhawk.

 A flashback in X-Force #37 features an External named Absalom shooting an elderly Hammer in the back after Caleb refuses to participate in a duel with him.